pydantic/pydantic/docs/migration.md

         serialization logic, and we think the new serialization decorators are a better choice in most common scenarios.
         However, if your usage of `json_encoders` is not compatible with the new serialization decorators, please create a GitHub issue letting us know.
+* `GetterDict` has been removed as it was just an implementation detail of `orm_mode`, which has been removed.

 ### Changes to `pydantic.generics.GenericModel`